chef/chef-web-docs/content/platforms.md

 #### Commercial Support

-The following table lists the commercially-supported platforms and versions for Chef Infra Client:
+The following table lists the commercially-supported platforms and versions for Chef Infra Client.

 | Platform | Architecture | Version |
 | --- | --- | --- |